Women make up 50% of the UK workforce but less than 15% of STEM jobs

 Start a free Club today

-Schools, libraries, universities, faith-based organizations and other non-profits can apply now to start a free Girls Who Code Club in the UK.
+Schools, libraries, universities, faith-based organisations and other non-profits can apply now to start a free Girls Who Code Club in the UK.
 Clubs are led by volunteer Facilitators; many have NO technical experience.